The Ukrainian National Opera controls its lighting with Avolites

 All shows are produced in-house by the Opera and, in general, are represented 30 works throughout a season.
 Besides, tours are made, both national and international.

-The first show that was performed with the D9 was the premiere of the ballet The Badly Kept Girl (The rebellious daughter), directed by Sasha, an experienced lighting designer and a strong advocate of Avolite control.
+The first show that has been performed with the D9 was the premiere of the ballet The Badly Kept Girl (The rebellious daughter), directed by Sasha, an experienced lighting designer and a strong advocate of Avolite control.

 The opera employs about 800 people covering production and administration, and the lighting department currently has 25 full time employees.